 For the temporally auto-correlated xAh, we assume that two values of the environment close in time are more similar than two values further apart from each other (i.e., positive autocorrelation).
 Environmental values xAh are generated as the product of a stochastic value by a decay function.

-xAh~N(0,VxS)×e-α∆h
+xAh~N(0,Var(xS))×e-α∆h

 where h is the time interval between two instances of the study period, and  is the decay rate, a measure of how fast the correlation decays with time.